From the list below choose one of our FAQs topics, then select an FAQ to read. If you have a question which is not in this section, please contact us.

 [Caution: Subject to verification and current policies as may be imposed by ICA and/or other relevant authorities]

-It is advisable to check with the Foreign Embassy or Consulate Office in Singapore on whether the foreign immigration authority will accept a Singapore Deed Poll prior to making an application for a Deed Poll.
+For changing of name in Foreign Passport, you should always check with the Foreign Embassy or Consulate Office in Singapore on whether the foreign immigration authority will accept a Singapore Deed Poll prior to making an application for a Deed Poll.

 Singapore Deed Poll Charges